rpturbina/homework-spotify-app/README.md

 ## **Update**

+### **Homework - Module 4 - Session 1 - Redux**

+Move the access token state to redux store.
+The app should still behaves like it is before.

 ### **Homework - Module 3 - Session 3 - Forms & Lifting State Up**

-* Create a "create playlist" from with the following fields
+* Create a "create playlist" form with the following fields
   * Title, minimum 10 characters
   * Description
   * A button to submit